docker/docs/kitematic/minecraft-server.md

 ![Minecraft data volume](images/minecraft-data-volume.png)

-The Finder will open, allowing you to replace your current map with the new one you desire.
+The Finder opens, allowing you to replace your current map with the new one you desire.

 ![Minecraft maps](images/minecraft-map.png)